The Secrets of Jesus Returning!

 1. The king of the north (Who is yet to be revealed) comes to his abrupt end in warfare as mentioned in Dan.
 11:41-44.
 This abrupt end is in stark contrast with the king of the north in the first century where Rome played its part and gradually faded away (Dan.
 11:19-20).

 2. The event of the king of the north coming to his end as mentioned in 11:41-44 marks the beginning of Michael standing up as mentioned in Dan.
 12:1.
 That denotes the beginning of God’s kingdom ruling over the earth.
-Due to the fact that Daniel 12:1 is a continuation of Chapter 11 and “Michael stands up” very well could mean that Jesus (Michael) fights for God’s people. this would strike awesome fear in all the nations of the earth.
+Due to the fact that Daniel 12:1 is a continuation of Chapter 11 and “Michael stands up” very well means that Michael fights for God’s people. this would strike awesome fear in all the nations of the earth.
 Revelation 11:11-13 shows us where the nations become frightened as God’s people are rescued.

 • Discerning the signs…